DANCE DREAMS SCHOOL OF DANCE TEACHERS

 In 2006, Ms. Brooks was invited by the Ministry of Education to be a member of an Arts Curriculum Review Panel to provide input for the revised 2009 Elementary and 2010 Secondary Arts Curriculum document used by all Ontario teachers.
 She has taught dance workshops to more than 400 teachers within the Toronto Catholic School Board and has been invited to teach dance workshops at York University to Teacher Candidates (Consecutive Programme) for many years.
-She was also the Dance Publicity Coordinator for the York University Dance Department and was a dance instructor to both dancers and gymnasts at Seneca College (Newham Campus) and the Dance Supervisor for Seneca dance camps.
+She was also the Dance Publicity Coordinator for the York University Dance Department and was a dance instructor to both dancers and gymnasts at Seneca College (Newham Campus) and Dance Supervisor for Seneca dance camps.
 Ms. Brooks also provided Health and Wellness Services to older adults at the Sherwood Court Long Term Centre, teaching them dance therapy classes and taught dance to children of Canadian Military families living at the former Downsview Military base.
-She was recently approached and invited to be a Dance Judge at a Professional Dance Competition this coming April 2018, based on the merit of both creative choreography and proper ballet technique in training dancers at Dance Dreams School of Dance.
+She was invited to be a Dance Judge at a Professional Dance Competition based on the merit of both creative choreography and proper ballet technique in training dancers at Dance Dreams School of Dance.
 She is currently a Special Education teacher with the Toronto Catholic School Board, providing support to Grades 1-8 students in her school in both Mathematics and Language Arts.
 Ms. Brooks strives at all times to provide a positive, healthy dance education for all of her students.

 Dance Teacher/Choreographer/Artistic Manager